jeremyScript/ds-algo/notes/binary-tree.md

 ![image](https://user-images.githubusercontent.com/87665319/159576863-54c5298d-efa9-4bd4-a7c6-8dec2d91008e.png)

 That particular example is special because every level of the tree is completely full.
 There are no "gaps."
-We call this kind of tree "perfect."
+We call this kind of tree "perfect".

 Binary trees have a few interesting properties when they're perfect: